tomasmuller/playframework-capistrano/README.md

 ## Installation

 PlayFramework / Capistrano integration is available as a separate gem.

-Add this line to your application's [Gemfile](https://github.com/tomasmuller/playframework-neo4j-template/blob/master/Gemfile):
+    $ gem install rvm-capistrano

+Or, in your PlayFramework's project root folder, create a `Gemfile` file ([example here](https://github.com/tomasmuller/playframework-neo4j-template/blob/master/Gemfile)), and add:

+    #
+    # For PlayFramework >= 2.2.0:
+    #
     gem 'playframework-capistrano'

-or
+    #
+    # For PlayFramework < 2.2.0:
+    #

-    gem 'playframework-capistrano', '0.0.5' # for PlayFramework < 2.2.0
+    # gem 'playframework-capistrano', '0.0.5'

 And then execute:

-    $ bundle
+    $ bundle install

 ## Usage